a-anuj/usemebefore/README.md

 - 🔍 **Search** by title
 - 🗑️ **Swipe to Delete** expired or unwanted items
 - ☁️ **Data Synced** with Firebase Firestore
+- 🔔 **Expiry Notifications** remind you before your items expire (using Flutter Local Notifications)

 ## Screenshots